'Weird: The Al Yankovic Story' review: Daniel Radcliffe rips up the music movie rulebook

 Glossy, grandiose and with a tendency to brush over their subjects’ worst moments, the Hollywood music biopic has become big business over the past five years.
 In that time we’ve had Queen, Elton John, Aretha Franklin, Billie Holiday and David Bowie, with films about Whitney Houston, Bob Dylan and Dolly Parton on the way.
 In fact, so frequent have these movies become, that it’s easy to imagine a studio exec with a clipboard somewhere ticking off a long list of aging stars, dollar signs spinning in their eyes as they go.
 One name you wouldn’t expect to get the cash register chiming though, is ‘Weird Al’ Yankovic.

 Starring Daniel Radcliffe as the titular parody songsmith, Weird: The Al Yankovic Story, makes for the perfect antidote to modern popstar blockbusters.
 For starters, very little of it is actually true.
 Alright, Yankovic was inspired to learn the accordion by a door-to-door salesman.
 But his father definitely didn’t beat the guy half-to-death afterwards.
-Yes, he did zoom up the charts in the ‘90s with spoof renditions of Michael Jackson’s ‘Beat It’ (‘Eat It’) and ‘Like A Virgin’ (‘Like A Surgeon’) by Madonna.
-He never met Madge though – and absolutely did not date her.
+Yes, he did zoom up the charts in the ‘80s with spoof renditions of Michael Jackson’s ‘Beat It’ (‘Eat It’) and ‘Like A Virgin’ (‘Like A Surgeon’) by Madonna.
+He never met Madge for more than 30 seconds though – and absolutely did not date her.

 Yankovic has made tons of cash out of being extremely silly – so it makes sense that the film of his life is too.
 After a half-believable intro section which follows Yankovic’s white picket fence upbringing in smalltown America, Weird gets progressively more surreal until a now-famous, drug-addicted, alcoholic Al emerges naked from a giant egg on stage, covered in goo and playing electric guitar to thousands of screaming fans.
 The rest of the film details his return to sobriety – including other bizarre highlights such as a birthday party shootout with Colombian drug lord Pablo Escobar; Al’s top-hatted mentor Doctor Demento (played by Rainn Wilson); and a John Wick-style fight sequence in a diner.
 It’s loads of fun, and often very funny too.